Body Ecology Diet

 While you may not know it, essential oil brands (even those sold in health food stores) can label their products 100% pure, while still extending them up to 50% with other chemicals (some of them cancer-causing).

-Forever Young Essential Oils (not to be mistaken with Young Living essential oils) are unique because they are third-party E.O.B.B.D.
-(Essential Oils Botanically and Biochemically Defined) tested for 100% purity.
+Look for an essential oil that has been tested for 100% purity.
 You can immediately tell their quality by smelling the deep, rich scent.

 Diffusion: Use a diffuser with 15 to 20 drops of your favorite essential oil (or your favorite combination) to disperse healing scent throughout the room.